Dambar Shumsher Rana

-Dambar Shumsher Jung Bahadur Rana (डम्बर शमशेर जङ्गबहादुर राणा; also known as Sano Maila (सानो माइला); 1859–1922 was First Nepalese Photographer, Military General, and Courtier in the Kingdom of Nepal.
+Dambar Shumsher Jung Bahadur Rana (डम्बर शमशेर जङ्गबहादुर राणा; also known as Sano Maila (सानो माइला); 1859–1922 was an early Nepalese photographer, as well as military general, and courtier in the Kingdom of Nepal.

 Biography

 Dambar Shumsher Jung Bahadur Rana was born in the Rana dynasty as the second son of Commander-In-Chief of the Nepalese Army Dhir Shamsher Kunwar Rana.

 Dambar Shamsher Rana enjoyed a life of luxury and comfort.
 His only source of dissatisfaction in life was not being included in the rolls of succession.
 He was not in the rolls of succession as he was born out of wedlock.

 However, this dissatisfaction was compensated for by the unlimited freedom, wealth, and luxurious items that he possessed, along with a constant stream of women.
 To forget his exclusion from the succession rolls, he indulged in alcohol, entertainment, and women.

 He was treated with high respect.

 His palace in Gyaneshwar, Kathmandu was immense and expansive.
 The Durbar was adorned with luxury items beyond imagination, and he even had a private theater within its walls.